 Four years ago on Mother’s Day, my sweet husband and sweet son gave to me an Eastern Screech Owl-house that they jointly made.
 It’s probably the best gift I’ve ever received.
 Later that year we put the house about fifteen feet high in a Red Oak tree in our backyard.
 We’ve had a couple raise three broods in that house (and its replacement, after the house was damaged when we had honeybees removed last year).
 The first year, Mom and Dad raised four owlets and last year, two.

 This is one of the four owlets from two years ago, just after they left the house.
 All of them roosted in a Mountain Laurel for a few days.

-I rescued one from the ground and was awed at the strength and grip of its talons (mice and rats, beware!) and softness of its feathers.
-Mom and Dad were cool about my handling their little one, though they kept their big, intelligent eyes on me all the while.
+I rescued one from the ground and was awed at the strength and grip of its talons (mice and rats, beware!), as well as the softness of its feathers.
+Mom and Dad were cool with my handling their little one, though they kept their big, intelligent eyes on me all the while.

 This baby is one of the two from last year.